dmw51/reactiondataextractor/README.md

-**ReactionDataExtractor** is a toolkit for the automatic extraction of data from chemical reaction schemes..
+**ReactionDataExtractor** is a toolkit for automatic extraction of data from chemical reaction schemes.

 This guide provides a quick tour through ReactionDataExtractor concepts and functionality.